No longer overlooked, Dennison takes Anderson wrestling back to state finals

 After losing to Warren Central’s David Pierson in the semifinals, Dennison scored a 10-7 decision against Lebanon’s Camren Toole for a solid third-place finish.

 Fittingly, Dennison will be an underdog again Friday night.
-His opponent will be Chesteron’s Aidan Torres (41-5), a freshman who is ranked No. 8 in the state.
+His opponent will be Chesterton’s Aidan Torres (41-5), a freshman who is ranked No. 8 in the state.

 Dennison will rely on his experience and that freakish speed, pick his spots, wrestle smart and take his chances.
 A victory would make another dream come true.